 - Once stock receipt has been authorised, the Mark as Received action will be visible at the top of the screen.
 Click Mark as Received to indicate that no further receipts of goods are expected and the remaining on order quantity will be removed from the On-order and reports.

-Documents can be attached to the Purchase Order in the Attachments tab, and any documents printed (purchase order, purchase invoice, etc.) or emails sent will be saved here automatically.
+Documents can be attached to the purchase order in the Attachments tab, and any documents printed (purchase order, purchase invoice, etc.) or emails sent will be saved here automatically.

 The final tab is Logs & Attributes, consisting of three sections.

 Section 1 covers additional attributes.
 Using additional attributes, you can add up to 10 custom fields to the purchase.
 If you have no additional attributes applied to a supplier, this section will not be visible.
+If a document has been emailed to the supplier, the box marked Processed will be checked, if the document has only been printed but not emailed, the box will not be checked.

 Section 3 covers transactions generated from the purchase process.